 The Trustees of Ely Museum form the governing body of the charity.

-Jane became a trustee in 2023 and was appointed chair in 2024.
+Jane became a trustee in 2023 and was chair from 2024 to 2025.
 Jane is an experienced civil servant specialising in policy, currently working in the Ministry of Housing, Communities and Local Government.

 Prior to her roles in the civil service, Jane worked in marketing and PR including for the Natural History Museum and National Army Museum.
 She has an MA in Art Gallery and Museum Studies and has undertaken voluntary work at a range of museums in England and America in a range of roles from collections to front of house.